PockyBum522/windows-setup-assistant/README.md

 * Better progress indication.
 Right now a lot of things happen invisibly.
 Not great.

-* A better organization system for system settings, including the ability to have windows-setup-assistant crawl folders underneath it for .reg files which will then show up as selectable in the Main Window.

 * Application settings able to be set, not just Windows settings

 * Better logging and failure recovery